melalj/alpine-b2-postgres/README.md

 # alpine-b2-postgres

-Alpine docker image with b2 and postgresql-client with two scripts:
+Alpine docker image with b2 and postgresql16-client with two scripts:

 - `./backup.sh`: Backup a postgres database
 - `./restore.sh`: Restore a postgres database